JoshyDevRL/rlbot-wiki/docs/botmaking/hoops.md

 ## Arena

-Hoops is always played on the map Dunk House.
+Hoops is always played on the maps Dunk House or The Block.
 The dimensions for the arena are:

 - Floor: z=0
 - Side wall: x=2966.67
 - Back wall: y=3586
-- Ceiling: z=????
+- Ceiling: z=1825

 ## Goals